 Referrer Policy

-Referrer Policy is a W3C browser privacy mechanism for controlling how much referrer information a page sends when it loads subresources or sends a user, iframe, or agent to another URL.
+Referrer Policy is a browser privacy mechanism for controlling how much source-URL information leaves a page in the HTTP Referer header when the browser loads subresources or navigates a user, iframe, preview, or agent to another URL.

 Definition

-Referrer Policy is defined in the W3C Candidate Recommendation dated January 26, 2017.
-It gives authors a way to influence what a browser places in the HTTP Referer header when a document initiates outgoing requests, including subresource fetches and navigations.
+Referrer Policy is defined in the W3C Referrer Policy specification.
+It gives authors a way to influence what a browser places in the HTTP Referer header when a document initiates outgoing requests, including subresource fetches, prefetches, and navigations.
 The spelling split is historical: the HTTP request header is Referer, while the policy header is spelled Referrer-Policy.

 The policy is small, but it sits in a sensitive place.
-URLs often carry page paths, search terms, campaign identifiers, object IDs, file names, and other context that was never meant for the next site in the chain.
-In an AI-mediated web session, those URLs may also reflect tool state, prompt-derived query parameters, generated previews, or dashboard routes that a human did not deliberately choose one link at a time.
+URLs often carry page paths, search terms, campaign identifiers, object IDs, file names, capability tokens, OAuth-like state, and other context that was never meant for the next site in the chain.
+In an AI-mediated web session, those URLs may also reflect tool state, prompt-derived query parameters, generated previews, private workspace routes, or dashboard views that a human did not deliberately choose one link at a time.

 Mechanism